2024–25 Presbyterian Blue Hose women's basketball team

-The 2024–25 Presbyterian Blue Hose women's basketball team represents Presbyterian College during the 2024–25 NCAA Division I women's basketball season.
-The Blue Hose, led by first-year head coach Tiffany Sardin, play their home games at the Templeton Center in Clinton, South Carolina as members of the Big South Conference.
+The 2024–25 Presbyterian Blue Hose women's basketball team represented Presbyterian College during the 2024–25 NCAA Division I women's basketball season.
+The Blue Hose, led by first-year head coach Tiffany Sardin, played their home games at the Templeton Center in Clinton, South Carolina as members of the Big South Conference.

 Previous season

 The Blue Hose finished the 2023–24 season 21–15, 8–8 in Big South play, to finish in a three-way tie for fourth place.
 They would defeat Charleston Southern, upset top-seeded High Point, and Radford to win their first-ever Big South tournament championship, and in turn, their first ever NCAA tournament appearance.
 They received the #16 seed in the Albany Regional 1, where they would defeat Sacred Heart in the First Four, before falling to eventual undefeated national champions South Carolina in the first round.

 On April 5, 2024, it was announced that head coach Alaura Sharp would be leaving the program after six years, in order to take the head coaching position at Appalachian State.
 On April 19, the school announced that they would be hiring former Saint Louis assistant coach Tiffany Sardin as their new head coach.